 See an April 13, 2021 statement from the Illinois Department of Public Health regarding the Johnson & Johnson vaccine.

 Q: I thought Skokie was only accepting pre-registrations from residents age 18 and over.
 Why did that change to include 16- and 17-year-olds?

 A: In the coming weeks, the Village might begin administering the Pfizer vaccine in addition to the Moderna vaccine currently being offered.
 Residents will not have a choice in the type of vaccine they receive.
 If Pfizer vaccine is introduced at Village clinics, residents 16 and 17 years of age who have pre-registered for a vaccine will be invited to make an appointment.
 Appointments will be allocated based on the amount of vaccine available and the order in which individuals pre-registered.

 Pre-Registration and Vaccine Appointment Communication Information

 Q: I pre-registered with the Village and have not received an email invitation to make an appointment.
 When will I receive one?

-A. If you or your loved one have pre-registered with the Village in the 1B or later phases and have not received an email, know you are still in the system and will receive a future email inviting you to make an appointment for a vaccination.
-With more than 28,000 individuals currently pre-registered with the Village, you might not be notified for weeks or months.
+A: If you or your loved one has pre-registered with the Village, know you are still in the system and will receive a future email inviting you to make an appointment for a vaccination.
+More than 10,900 individuals are currently pre-registered with the Village, and unless vaccine supplies significantly increase, you might not be notified for weeks or months.
 Expect an email from firstname.lastname@example.org with the appointment link.